EU says air travel will need social distancing, U.S. airlines taking their own steps

 “We expect the crisis to stay with us and the virus to stay with us,” she said.

-Reporting by Marine Strauss in Brussels and Tracy Rucinski in Chicago; Additional reporting by David Shepardson in Washington; Editing by David Goodman, Gareth Jones and Richard Chang
+Reporting by Marine Strauss in Brussels and Tracy Rucinski in Chicago; Additional reporting by David Shepardson in Washington; Editing by Gareth Jones, Richard Chang and Peter Cooney